Growth and Development Programme - Maynooth Transfer Pipeline Project

 Improving the wastewater network – This project will upgrade the wastewater network, increasing the capacity to deliver reliable, sustainable high-quality wastewater services for the community.

-Diversionary routes will be clearly signposted, as agreed with the Council and An Garda Síochána.
-Emergency access and restricted local access will be maintained.
+All diversion routes will be clearly signposted, as agreed with the Council and An Garda Síochána.
+Emergency access and restricted local access will be maintained at all times.

-We understand that this type of work can be inconvenient and works crews will make every effort to minimise any disruption these necessary works cause.
+Uisce Éireann understands that this type of work can be inconvenient and works crews will make every effort to minimise any disruption these necessary works cause.
+We would like to thank the community for their ongoing patience and cooperation as we work to deliver this essential project,

 Community Engagement